Office Web UI System

 - make important UI regions easy for humans and AI agents to identify by name

 This skill is not only for shells and navigation.
-Use it when the user needs a polished:
+Use it when the management product needs a polished:

 - table-heavy admin page with stronger UI states

-When the user asks for a page to feel "beautiful", "modern", "premium", or "like a real web app", do not answer with generic dashboard boilerplate.
+When the user asks for a page to feel "beautiful", "modern", "premium", or "like a real web app", first confirm the task is an admin/dashboard/management surface before applying this skill.
+Do not turn unrelated UI work into generic dashboard boilerplate.

 Default expectation: